EchoStar 24 / Jupiter 3 [EchoStar]

 Jupiter 3/EchoStar XXIV is a large, multi-spot beam Ka-band satellite based on the highly reliable SSL-1300 space-proven platform, which provides the flexibility to support a broad range of applications and technology advances.
 It features an entirely new architecture based on a broad range of technology advances including the miniaturization of electronics, solid state amplifiers, and more efficient antenna designs allowing 500 Gbps throughput.
 SSL has patented 18 technology advances that were incorporated into the spacecraft design, enabling it to provide highly concentrated capacity in critical areas.

-The satellite was planned for a 2021 launch, but was delayed multiple times to 1st half of 2023 due to COVID-19 pandemic related issues.
+The satellite was planned for a 2021 launch, but was delayed multiple times to 29 July 2023 due to COVID-19 pandemic related issues.

 |Type / Application:||Communication|